Photo: Melle Meivogel

-Nikola Meeuwsen studies with Marlies van Gent and Enrico Pace at the prestigious Accademia Pianistica di Imola and at the Queen Elisabeth Chapel in Brussels (Waterloo) with Frank Braley and Avedis Kouyoumdjian.
+Since 2010 Nikola has been studying with Marlies van Gent and since 2014 with Enrico Pace at the Accademia Pianistica in Imola.
+Currently Nikola is also a student at the Queen Elisabeth Chapel in Brussels with Frank Braley and Avedis Kouyoumdjian.

 At home in The Hague, Nikola practices on a beautiful Bösendorfer grand piano on loan from the Nationaal Muziekinstrumenten Fonds (NMF).